Bat-eared fox: Description

-Generally, the pelage is tan-colored, with gray agouti guard hairs, giving its grizzled appearance, appearing more buff on the sides.
+Generally, the pelage is tan-colored, with gray guard hairs of an agouti coloration.
 The undersides and throat are pale.
 The limbs are dark, shading to dark brown or black at their extremities.
 The muzzle, the tip and upperside of the tail and the facial mask are black.
 The insides of the ears are white.
 Individuals of the East African subspecies, O. m. virgatus, tend toward a buff pelage with dark brown markings, as opposed to the black of O. m. megalotis.
-Proportionally large ears of bat-eared foxes, a characteristic shared by many other inhabitants of hot, arid climates, help to distribute heat.
+The proportionally large ears of bat-eared foxes, a characteristic shared by many other inhabitants of hot, arid climates, such as the desert cottontail, help to distribute heat.
 They also help in locating prey.

-Range and distribution
+Dentition and jaw adaptations

+The teeth of the bat-eared fox are much smaller those of other canid species, excepting the bush dog (Spetothos venaticus) and dhole (Cuon alpinus).
+The molars are much more blunted and the roots are stronger than those of other canids, and the teeth have less shearing capability.
+These are adaptations to its insectivorous diet and avoidance of soft foods.
+The bat-eared fox possesses 4-5 lower molar teeth and 3-4 upper molars, a number notable as it is greater than the number of lower or upper molars possessed by any other extant eutherian or canid, respectively.

+The teeth are not the bat-eared fox's only morphological adaptation for its diet.
+On the lower jaw, a step-like protrusion is present called the subangular process, which is present in only a few canid species and both increases the bite force of the masseter muscle and anchors the large digastric muscle to allow for rapid chewing.
+The digastric muscle is also modified to allow for opening and closing the jaw five times per second.